training-sh/hf-hyd/setup/README.md

 # Security Audit

-ensure we don't listen on network port, instead listen only on loopback ip, ie same machine localhost /127.0.0.1
+ensure we don't listen ssh or any application on network port, instead listen only on loopback ip, ie same machine localhost /127.0.0.1

 ```
 wsl